ANZAC Day Observance

 With the Cathedral’s historic role one of supporting civic life, church leaders say it will be an honor and a privilege to host an ANZAC Day observance April 25 on behalf of the Australian Consulate General-Houston.

-The service meets the government’s strict template of service traditions but has been expanded to also commemorate the shared commitment of Australia’s military alliance with the U.S. Forces have fought together in every major conflict for more than a century.
+Planning the upcoming service of remembrance here has been a collaboration between Australian diplomatic, governmental, and defense officials as well as church leadership.
+The service meets the government’s strict template of service traditions but has been expanded to also commemorate the shared commitment of Australia’s military alliance with the U.S. Forces who have fought together in every major conflict for more than a century.

 In Australia, ANZAC Day services held at dawn convey the message “Lest We Forget.”
 In the U.S., traditional services of remembrance occur at the National Cathedral in Washington, D.C., and in several large cities with Australian Consulate General locations.